Jewish state: Realization with the State of Israel

-The concept of a national homeland for the Jewish people is enshrined in Israeli national policy and reflected in many of Israel's public and national institutions.
-The concept was adopted in the Declaration of the Establishment of the State of Israel on 14 May 1948 as the objective of the establishment of modern Israel.
-The principle was given legal effect in the Law of Return, which was passed by the Knesset on 5 July 1950, and stated "Every Jew has the right to come to this country as an oleh."
-This was modified in 1970 to include non-Jews with a Jewish grandparent, and their spouses.
+Modern Israel was founded on 14 May 1948, when it was explicitly declared as an independent Jewish state assuming full responsibility for all Palestinian Jews.
+This principle was given further legal effect in the Law of Return, which was passed by the Knesset on 5 July 1950, stating that "Every Jew has the right to come to this country as an oleh."
+In 1970, it was modified to include non-Jewish people with at least one Jewish grandparent.
+Thus, the Law of Return enables qualified Jewish and non-Jewish immigrants of Jewish descent (as well as their spouses and children) to gain Israeli citizenship.